Skip to Main Content

 Richard Meier

 American architect Richard Meier is internationally renowned as a leader of modern architecture.
-His clean, stark private homes and buildings have been erected in the major cities of the United States and around the world.
-He has won architecture's most coveted award, the Pritzker Architecture Prize.
 Among Meier's most well-known projects are the Getty Center in Los Angeles, the High Museum in Atlanta, the Frankfurt Museum for Decorative Arts, Canal Plus Television Headquarters in Paris, the Barcelona Museum of Contemporary Art, and the Atheneum in New Harmony, Indiana.
 Full bio

 Jewish American Heritage eBooks